 Public Viewing of Movies

 Photography and Videography

 Please notify the Assistan Director of Facilities and Operations of any room/space reservation cancellation, as soon as possible.
 A minimum of 48 hours is required for cancellation notices.
 Failure to comply could result in loss of reservation privileges.

 Candles are not permitted in campus facilities; this includes both burning and non-burning candles.
 Battery operated candles are permitted.

 Dress code requirements

-- The RU Department of Student Recreation & Wellness requires that all of our patrons adhere to a dress code for personal hygiene, health, and safety.
+- Student Government Association modified the extisting dress code requires to include tank tops, athletic muscle tanks, and sleeveless shirts.
+The SGA and Department of Student Recreation & Wellness requires that all of our patrons adhere to a dress code for personal hygiene, health, and safety.
 The dress code will be displayed on signs in the Student Recreation & Wellness Center and our web pages.
 It is important for patrons and RU Student Recreation & Wellness staff to have requirements that are uniformly enforceable.

 The dress code is as follows:

 - Full-length short sleeved T-Shirt: non-modified sleeves, armpits, or collars.

 - Shirts should cover full chest and back to aid in preventing MRSA, ringworm, impetigo, etc. contact from exposed skin.
 Patrons should also disinfect equipment after use to minimize exposure risks.